 #15: Blonde Hair with Purple Highlights Underneath

-This is a dimensional purple-blonde hair color, and it is a good contrast of going purple ombre.
+This is a dimensional purple-blonde hair color, a good contrast to going purple ombre.
 It was created by hairstylist apprentice Brooke Carding of Stratford, ON.

 “The best thing about this color is how the curls accentuate the highlights,” says Carding.
-“Your eyes are instantly drawn to the fun, bright purple hair and it complements the style overall.
-It is a modern, trendy color that is subtle, but makes a statement!”
+“Your eyes are instantly drawn to the fun, bright purple hair, which complements the style overall.
+It is a modern, trendy color that is subtle but makes a statement!”

-Thinking about the purplish lilac ombre hair?
+Are you thinking about the purplish lilac ombre hair?
 Carding says to go for purple and blonde highlights!
 “A temporary color that washes out and fades with each wash will help you test out a fashion color.
-By putting purple hair streaks of peek-a-boo highlights underneath, it’s not a huge commitment.
+Putting purple hair streaks of peek-a-boo highlights underneath.
+It’s not a huge commitment.
 If you want the purple to last, use a shampoo and conditioner for color-treated hair, and when using hot tools, adjust them to a lower setting,” she explains.

 Any hair type can do these purple ombre highlights – some may require pre-lightening if you want the purple to be brighter.
 This color will suit any face shape, and if you want to accentuate your face shape, place the highlights around the face to frame it.